-Twitter removes 150 accounts tweeting anti-Biden conspiracies on election day
+Twitter removes 150 accounts tweeting anti-Biden conspiracies on Election Day

 Alethea said the accounts published identical tweets pushing anti-Biden and anti-China conspiracy theories to voters in swing states, Spanish-speaking voters, and right-wing media consumers in the U.S.

-The disinformation campaign sought to send people from mainstream platforms like Twitter and YouTube to right-wing fringe sites like Parler and other fake news sites operated by Gou Media, Alethea found.
+The disinformation campaign sought to send people from mainstream platforms such as Twitter and YouTube to right-wing fringe sites like Parler and other fake news sites operated by Gou Media, Alethea found.

 Guo Media is owned by a billionaire Chinese dissident named Guo Wengui, who is still wanted in China for bribery and other crimes.
 Gou is also a friend and associate of ex-Trump strategist Steve Bannon, NBC News reports.